Jinger Duggar And Jeremy Vuolo Delight Fans With Unique Maternity Photo Shoot

 — Jeremy Vuolo (@Jeremy_Vuolo) June 27, 2018

-According to a previous report by The Inquisitr, a few of the Duggar family members recently paid a visit to Laredo, Texas.
+According to a previous report by the Inquisitr, a few of the Duggar family members recently paid a visit to Laredo, Texas.
 Jeremy had posted an Instagram photo of Ben and Jessa Seewald and Jana Duggar, along with a family friend.
 It is not confirmed if they will stay in Texas until the birth of baby Vuolo or if they were just helping Jinger out just for a few days.
 She only has a couple more weeks to go, so it won’t be too much longer before the whole family will most likely be flying out to see the newest addition to the family.

 You will be able to see Jinger and Jeremy, along with the rest of the older Duggar kids, on July 30 when another season of Counting On premieres on TLC.